vbotka/ansible-config-light/docs/source/guide-tags.rst

 Tags
 ====

 The tags provide a very useful tool to run selected tasks of the role.
-To see what tags are available list the tags of the role with the command:
+To see what tags are available list the tags of the role with the command

 .. code-block:: bash
    :emphasize-lines: 1